ant-design/pro-editor/docs/guide/data-management.en-US.md

 The type definition introduces `StateCreator` as the full type, and `CrudAction` at the end represents the actions that need to be implemented in this slice.
 The middle `[['zustand/devtools', never]]` indicates that this slice is wrapped by the `devtools` middleware, allowing the `set` method to accept middleware parameters.

-This is the key to implementing the Slice pattern while ensuring type friendliness.

-After writing this way, we can use the `get()` method to obtain the full `EditorStore` state and actions.
-If the declared `CrudAction` type and implementation do not match, `createCRUDSlice` will prompt an error, without any additional interference.

-This way, each slice has the ability to perceive all states and call all methods, while focusing only on its own defined methods and states, effectively converging the focus.
+This implementation ensures that each slice has the ability to perceive all states and call all methods, while focusing only on its defined methods and states, thus achieving convergence of focus.

 ## Feature Development

 With the slice layering pattern, we can ensure that each slice's functional modules are controllable and do not expand indefinitely.
 They can be split into common, business, or internal slices as needed.

 Once the framework is controllable, we can focus on feature development.
-The development workload for core features exists in two areas: action and selector.
+The core feature development workload exists in two areas: action and selector.
 Let's first discuss the action part.

 ### Action Development

 Actions, being ordinary function methods, support both synchronous and asynchronous operations in theory.
 However, based on our past practical experience, actions can be divided into two categories:

 - Data state changes: For example, modifying the current user's status information, modifying login status, marking viewed guides, etc.
-- Business logic orchestration: For example, a login process, which includes requests, success judgment, failure judgment, and so on.
+- Business logic orchestration: For example, a login process includes requests, success judgment, failure judgment, etc.

-We strongly recommend consolidating the first category of data state changes into a `dispatchXXX` method and sinking the data change logic into a `reducer`.
+We strongly recommend consolidating the first category of data state changes into a single `dispatchXXX` method and sinking the data change logic into a reducer.
 In SortableTree, a `dispatchTreeData` method is consolidated:

 ```ts
 const crudSlice = (set, get) => ({